zotonic/zotonic/doc/ref/notifications/notification/meta-signup_confirm_redirect.rst

 signup_confirm_redirect
 ^^^^^^^^^^^^^^^^^^^^^^^

-Fetch the page a user is redirected to after signing up with a confirmed identity (first)
+Fetch the page a user is redirected to after signing up with a confirmed identity

 Type: